0010Media/startr/README.md

 > Please note that there are several tags that have by default different colors : #idea + #bug - you can always add others from the code :)

+You can easily display all the tasks associated to a tag by clicking on a tag name.

 ######The Project Name
 Tasks can be grouped in projects.
 To add a project, just add the `@` symbol followed by the project name in the task name.